Diocese of Savannah: History

+1700 to 1850

+Before and during the American Revolutionary War, the Catholics in all of the British colonies in North America were under the jurisdiction of the Apostolic Vicariate of the London District in England.
+However, Catholics were banned from the Georgia colony from its founding in 1733 until 1752, when it became a royal colony.

+The first Catholics to arrive in the Province of Georgia were French refugees from the Haitian Revolution that started in 1791.
+They established the Congrégation de Saint Jean-Baptiste in Savannah and constructed a wood-frame church, the first Catholic church in the city.

+Pope Pius VI erected the Prefecture Apostolic of the United States in 1784, encompassing the entire nation.
+Five years later, he converted the prefecture into the Diocese of Baltimore.
+In 1820, Pope Pius VII erected of the Diocese of Charleston, including all of the new State of Georgia.
+Most Holy Trinity Church, the oldest Catholic church in Georgia, was founded in Augusta in 1810.
+During the 1800s, Irish Catholic immigrants started swelling the Catholic population of Savannah.
+Saint Joseph's, the first Catholic parish in Macon, was established in 1841.

 1850 to 1870

-Pope Pius IX erected the Diocese of Savannah on July 3, 1850.
-The new diocese consisted of the state of Georgia and the state of Florida, minus the Florida Panhandle region.
-The new diocese became a suffragan diocese of the Archdiocese of Baltimore.
-Pius IX appointed Reverend Francis Gartland from the Diocese of Philadelphia as the first bishop of the new diocese.
+Pope Pius IX erected the Diocese of Savannah on July 19, 1850, from the Diocese of Charleston.
+The new diocese consisted of Georgia and the state of Florida, minus the Florida Panhandle region.
+Pius IX appointed Monsignor Francis Gartland from the Diocese of Philadelphia as the first bishop of the new diocese.

 During Gartland's tenure, the Catholic population in the diocese doubled; more priests were added, including recruits from Ireland.
 He erected three new churches and enlarged the Cathedral of St. John the Baptist in Savannah, dedicating it in June 1853.
 Gartland also established an orphanage and several Catholic schools.
 Gartland died of yellow fever in 1854 while visiting the sick during an epidemic in Savannah.
 The post of bishop was vacant for the next three years.

-On January 9.
-1857, Pius IX erected the Vicariate Apostolic of Florida and removed all of Florida from the Diocese of Savannah.
-At the same time, Pius IX named John Barry as bishop of Savannah.
-Barry also had a short tenure, dying in France in 1859.
-Pius IX appointed Bishop Augustin Vérot, then vicar apostolic of Florida, to be bishop of the Diocese of Savannah.
+On January 9, 1857, Pius IX erected the Vicariate Apostolic of Florida and removed all of Florida from the Diocese of Savannah.
+At the same time, Pius IX named Monsignor John Barry as bishop of Savannah.
+Barry also had a short tenure as bishop, dying in France in 1859.
+Pius IX appointed Bishop Augustin Vérot, then vicar apostolic of Florida, to be the next bishop of the Diocese of Savannah.

 During the American Civil War, Vérot condemned the looting of the Catholic church at Amelia Island, Florida, by Union Army troops.
 He personally evacuated several Sisters of Mercy from Jacksonville, Florida, to Savannah through the battle zone in Georgia.
 After the war, Vérot published a pastoral letter urging Catholics in the diocese to "put away all prejudice ...against their former servants".
 He also advocated a national coordinator for evangelization among African-Americans, and brought in French sisters from LePuy, France, to work with them.